Angelians

 Chapter 1

-The soul-shredding panic slammed into Luis Varga as if some malignant creature was clawing its way into his chest.
+The soul-shredding panic struck Luis Varga as if some malignant creature was clawing its way into his chest.
 His violently pounding heart threatened to rip itself from its moorings.
 His breath escaped him.
-He lurched to his feet, knocking back his chair in the coffee shop, gripping the table for support, his whole body shaking.
-The clatter caused the other customers to stare in shocked silence at him.
-They saw a dark-haired, fine-featured young man, but whose sweat-sheened face showed the trauma of past violence.
-That trauma was written by a pale scar over his left eye, and another long scar cutting through the stubble on his right cheek.
+He lurched to his feet, knocking back his chair in the coffee shop, gripping the table for support, his body shaking.
+The clatter brought shocked stares from the other customers.

 A block away, he slumped against the chain link fence beside a laundromat, his legs giving way, sinking to the gum-splotched sidewalk.
 He gasped for air, aware that he was hyperventilating but unable to stop.
+On the street, cars loomed past in the cacophony of morning traffic.
+People walked past, in his head-down vision seen only as moving legs.
+No one stopped to ask about him, but instead lengthened their stride to more quickly escape the disturbing sight of the neatly dressed young man in some mysterious distress.
+They had urgent morning business that did not allow for solicitousness.

 “What?
 Sweetie, are you alright?”
 Her tone darkened to one of concern.